Protect the data

 Because you don’t want to accidentally lose or destroy necessary data, it is important that you have a secure backup solution where you regularly back up your data material.
 As files can go missing if the hard drive crashes or your computer is stolen, we recommend that original files are never saved on your computer’s hard drive, especially not if your computer is a laptop, but on a secure server.
 Research data should also never be saved on USB drives, CD/DVD discs, external hard drives, or similar devices (unless there is a copy of the data in a secure storage area), as there is a risk that the storage medium gets broken, is lost, or stolen.
 If you are unsure of which type of storage solution to choose, consult with your local IT Services.
 (Read more about storage in connection with personal data in Research material with personal data.)

 Information classification is a method for protecting data security.
 Most HEIs have routines for classification of information assets based on guidelines from the Swedish Civil Contingencies Agency (MSB) (available only in Swedish).
-As a researcher and employee, you need to be aware of your organisation’s information classification guidelines, so that you can classify the research materials in your project.
+As a researcher and employee, you need to be aware of your organization’s information classification guidelines, so that you can classify the research materials in your project.
 When you know the data classification level, you can also find out which security measures you need to take to protect the security of the material.

 Information classification is the process of assessing how a certain material needs to be protected.
 The starting point is the security aspects confidentiality, integrity, and availability.